FuckBrains/YandexHub-video-hosting/README.md

 # YandexHub video hosting 👻

 ## What is it?
-YandexHub is a video hosting service that allows users to upload, view, rate, comment, save, and share videos.
+YandexHub is a video hosting service that provides users with video storage and display services.
+Users can upload, view, rate, comment, add to favorites, and share certain videos.
+The site features videos, movies, and music.

 ## What used?
 * Python 3.7+